-Along with the casting (though I think we’ll also have to see who the other two men end up being before making up our minds fully) the other thing that has me excited over this project is the fact that the writer is the same person who wrote Fight My Way which was a really enjoyable drama.
+Along with the casting (though I think we’ll also have to see who the other two men end up being before making up our minds entirely) the other thing that has me excited over this project is the fact that the writer is the same person who wrote Fight My Way which was a super-enjoyable drama.
 It may have run off the rails that last episode or so but, after such a well-written story, and the fact nothing super terrible happened, we generally forgive that.
 I’m also interested in what they consider a comedy thriller.
-Master’s Sun is what comes to mind right away and we all know that Gong Hyo Jin nailed that balancing act.
+Master’s Sun is what comes to mind right away, and we all know that Gong Hyo Jin nailed that balancing act.

 Welcome to almost being back, Kang Ha Neul!
 We hope to see you in leading rolls soon.